moondance-labs/tanssi-docs/node-operators/index.md

 ---
 title: Validators, Sequencers & network node
-description: Learn how to run a Tanssi appchain RPC node or a block producer to participate in the block production mechanism for chains within the Tanssi ecosystem.
+description: Learn how to run a Tanssi appchain RPC node or a Network node to participate in the block production mechanism for chains within the Tanssi ecosystem.
 template: index-page.html
 ---